Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: INTRODUCTION

-Detailed spectroscopic analyses of the stellar atmosphere determined that the star belongs to the F5 main-sequence spectral type with a temperature of 6475 \pm { 100} K and high lithium abundance of log N(Li) = 2.84 \pm { 0.05}.
-F-type stars with this temperature should have depleted Li, being close to the Li gap or 'Boesgaard gap' \citep{BoesgaardTripicco1986, Balachandran1995}.
-However, the high amount of Li and a relatively high rotational speed of \math{v\sin(i)} = 4.9 \pm { 1.0} kms\sp{-1} indicate that WASP-14 is a young star.
-Comparing these results with models by \citet{FortneyEtal2007apjPlanetRadii} for the range of planetary masses and radii led \citet{Joshi2009-WASP14b} to constrain the age of the system to 0.5-1.0 Gyr.
+Detailed spectroscopic analyses of the stellar atmosphere determined that the star belongs to the F5 main-sequence spectral type with a temperature of 6475 {\pm} 100 K and high lithium abundance of log \math{N}(Li) = 2.84 {\pm} 0.05.
+F-type stars with this temperature should have depleted Li, being close to the Li gap or ``Boesgaard gap'' \citep{BoesgaardTripicco1986, Balachandran1995}.
+However, the high amount of Li and a relatively high rotational speed of \math{v\sin(i)} = 4.9 {\pm} 1.0 km\,s\sp{-1} indicate that WASP-14 is a young star.
+Comparing these results with models by \citet{FortneyEtal2007apjPlanetRadii} for the range of planetary masses and radii led \citet{Joshi2009-WASP14b} to constrain the age of the system to 0.5--1.0 Gyr.

 \citet{Joshi2009-WASP14b} also discuss the high eccentricity of the planet.
-Because WASP-14b has a very small orbital distance, probable scenarios for such a significant eccentricity would be either that system age is comparable to the tidal circularization time scale or there is a perturbing body.
+Because WASP-14b has a very small orbital distance, probable scenarios for such a significant eccentricity (their \math{e} = 0.091 {\pm} 0.003) would be either that the system age is comparable to the tidal circularization time scale or there is a perturbing body.

-\citet{Husnoo2011-WASP14b} performed long-term radial velocity measurements with a goal of discovering or rejecting the presence of a third body.
-They refine the orbital eccentricity value (\math{e} = 0.088 \pm { 0.003}) and spin-orbit angle.
-They argue that this planet has undergone some degree of orbital evolution, but it is still subject to strong tidal forces.
-This establishes a new lower limit for the semimajor axis at which orbital eccentricity can survive tidal evolution for the age of the system.
-They state that since there is no observable unambiguous trend in residuals with time, there is no firm evidence for an existing planetary companion.
+\citet{Husnoo2011-WASP14b} performed long-term radial-velocity measurements to discover or reject the presence of a third body.
+They refined the orbital eccentricity to \math{e} = 0.088 {\pm} 0.003.
+They argue that this planet has undergone some degree of orbital evolution, but that it is still subject to strong tidal forces.
+They state that since there is no observable unambiguous trend in residuals with time, there is no firm evidence for a planetary companion.
+This would establish a new lower limit for the semimajor axis at which orbital eccentricity can survive tidal evolution for the age of the system.

-Using the {\em Spitzer Space Telescope}, we observed three secondary eclipses at 3.6 {\micron}, 4.5 {\micron}, and 8.0 {\micron}.
-We present analytic light-curve models that incorporate corrections for systematic effects with a new approach to removing them with the \citet{StevensonEtal2011apjHD149026b} pixel sensitivity mapping technique, a Keplerian orbital model, estimates of infrared brightness temperatures, and constraints on atmospheric composition and thermal structure.
+We obtained three secondary eclipse light curves at 3.6 {\micron}, 4.5 {\micron}, and 8.0 {\micron} using {\em Spitzer}.
+We present analytic light-curve models that incorporate corrections for systematic effects that include the new \citet{StevensonEtal2012apjHD149026b} pixel sensitivity mapping technique, a Keplerian orbital model, estimates of infrared brightness temperatures, and constraints on atmospheric composition and thermal structure.